piecioshka/underscore.assert/README.md

 // throws AssertionError

 _.assert(list.length, '*list* should contains any value');
-// for non-empty list nothing do it, but for empty list throw AssertionError
+// - for non-empty list nothing to do
+// - for empty list throws AssertionError
 ```

 Example